xmrswapme/swapfe/README.md

 # swapfe
 Atomic Swap web interface front end with realtime reporting for *Bitcoin* to *Monero* atomic swaps.

+# NOTE: THIS IS CURRENTLY NOT FUNCTIONAL AS swapfe DOWNLOADS THE LATEST VERSION OF SWAP CLI WHICH IS BROKEN
+We are waiting for an upcoming release with a patch in swap CLI that will enable **swapfe** to work once again.

 ## Atomic Swap CLI
 Developed by the Comit-Network, their command line interface (SWAP CLI) allows atomic swaps between the Bitcoin and Monero blockchain.
 You can download the Atomic Swap CLI to get started at the links below.